staff0rd/httpyac-codegen-graphql/.changeset/healthy-lemons-camp.md

 "httpyac-codegen-graphql": minor
 ---

-Allow configuration of additional headers
+Allow configuration of additional headers in each generated file